Dominik Duka: Cardinal

 On 18 February 2012, Duka was made cardinal priest of Santi Marcellino e Pietro by Pope Benedict XVI.
 On 21 April 2012, he was appointed a member of the Congregation for Institutes of Consecrated Life and Societies of Apostolic Life and the Pontifical Council for Justice and Peace.

 Duka was one of the cardinal electors who participated in the 2013 papal conclave that elected Pope Francis.

 Duka contributed to a book, Eleven Cardinals Speak on Marriage and the Family, which urged fellow church leaders to maintain the church's rules regarding marriage and strengthen Catholic education about marriage and family life.
 The book was released before the international Synod of Bishops on the Family held in 2014 and 2015.

 In May 2016, Duka said that the pope could not fully understand the European migrant crisis because he is not from Europe.
-Duka frequently spoke against Muslim immigration into Europe and said that Muslims can only be considered a "safe presence" if they make up less than five percent of the population.
+Duka frequently spoke against Muslim immigration into Europe.
+He said that Islam had "violent tendencies", and that Muslims could only be considered a "safe presence" if they made up less than five percent of the population.

-In August 2015, Duka banned a conference by Jeannine Gramick, an American nun specialising in pastoral care for LGBT people, as well as the screening of a Polish film about a homosexual priest.
+Duka had several clashes with the theologian Tomáš Halík.
+In August 2015, Duka canceled the use of the church led by Halík as the venue for a conference by Jeannine Gramick, an American nun specialising in pastoral care for LGBT people, as well as the church's use for the screening of a Polish film about a homosexual priest.
 In a statement setting out his objections, Duka said: "Most participants are not believers and have no intention of addressing their relationship with the Church.
-Since I do not think people with this sexual orientation are discriminated against in our country, it is not right for us to advocate things which are in direct conflict with the Catholic Church’s teachings."

-Duka had several clashes with the theologian and dissident Tomáš Halík.
-In 2016, Halík criticized Duka for allegedly dissociating himself from the pope and for being too close to Czech president Miloš Zeman.
-They also disagreed on Islam and its "violent tendencies".
-Halík also criticized Duka in October 2016 for accepting the highest state award from President Miloš Zeman.
+Since I do not think people with this sexual orientation are discriminated against in our country, it is not right for us to advocate things which are in direct conflict with the Catholic Church's teachings."
+In 2016, Halík criticized Duka for allegedly dissociating himself from the pope and for being too close to Czech president Miloš Zeman, as well as for accepting the highest state award from Zeman in October 2016.

 In February 2018, a group of Czech Catholic laymen wrote a letter to Pope Francis, expressing concern about Duka's closeness to Czech politicians including Václav Klaus, Miloš Zeman and Tomio Okamura, and urging him not to extend Duka's term as archbishop when he submitted his resignation as required upon turning 75 in April 2018.
 On 13 May 2022, Pope Francis accepted Duka's resignation as archbishop.